PUBLICLY CONSERVED

 When I first meet with a parent, they are often at the lowest point in their lives.
 Most were trying hard to be good parents before they met us.
 The message our arrival sends is that they have failed.
 They are often angry, sad, lonely and disoriented.

-When first meeting their case worker they may be rude and noncompliant.
+When first meeting their case worker parents may be rude and noncompliant.
 Many parents have cited that they believe that whatever they do they will still lose their children so why even try.
 The parents may refuse services or not meet with their case worker out of anger and resentment.
 And even though they may believe that their caseworker is against them, at the end of the day their rights may be terminated if they do not comply with services.
-As a provider you should also strive to be goal oriented.
+The parent may also believe that the services are inappropriate so "why should I do them"?
+As a case plan manager you should also strive to be goal oriented and respectful.
 Remind the parents of why they need to do their services and that they are doing it for their children.
+Make sure that the parents first and foremost understand the objectives and services asked of them.
 Encourage and praise the parents if they do something right and keep them motivated with their services.
-If the parent falls of track, don't scold them or call them noncompliant.
+If the parent falls off track, don't scold them or call them noncompliant.
+Calling them noncompliant or resistant may build up more resentment and resistance.
 Rather, you should review with them what went wrong and how to best address it next time.
-What changes can be made.
-How can the agency help the parent with their struggles.
+What changes can be made?
+How can the agency help the parent with their struggles?
+It is the parent's job in the end to avail themselves of the services in the case plan but it is also the case workers job to make it easy and accessible to the parents.

 It is the case worker's job to ensure that they provide the parents with assistance and have a good bedside manner.
 For you providers out there I know that it can be very hard working with some of the parents but patience and trying to understand their situation will go a long way.
 Make attainable goals using the SMART model.
 They will be far easier for the parent to complete.
 When goal planning also discuss with the parent to see if they have any conflict.
 They may have some trouble completing a goal but have a hard time telling you or feel too scared to let you know why they cannot complete the goal.
 Most importantly let the parent know that you are on their side and that you and them have the same goal of reuniting their family.
 The caseworker may have all of the power in the eyes of the law, but with power comes responsibility.
 The case worker should strive to share the power with the parent.
 Work with the parent not against.
 Work together as a team to return the child home safely and the amount of conflict will be greatly reduced.